Russian conquest of Siberia

-The Russian conquest of Siberia took place during 1580–1778, when the Khanate of Sibir became a loose political structure of vassalages that were being undermined by the activities of Russian explorers.
+The Russian conquest of Siberia took place during 1581–1778, when the Khanate of Sibir became a loose political structure of vassalages that were being undermined by the activities of Russian explorers.
 Although outnumbered, the Russians pressured the various family-based tribes into changing their loyalties and establishing distant forts from which they conducted raids.
-It is traditionally considered that Yermak Timofeyevich's campaign against the Siberian Khanate began in 1580.
-The annexation of Siberia and the Far East to Russia was resisted by local residents and took place against the backdrop of fierce battles between the indigenous peoples and the Russian Cossacks, who often committed atrocities against the indigenous peoples.
+It is traditionally considered that Yermak Timofeyevich's campaign against the Siberian Khanate began in 1581.
+The annexation of Siberia and the Far East to Russia was resisted by local residents and took place against the backdrop of fierce battles between the indigenous peoples of Siberia and the Russian Cossacks, who often committed atrocities against indigenous Siberians.
+The conquest of the region was a spontaneous event organized by a group of adventurers; it is one of the early European colonial campaigns.

 Conquest of the Khanate of Sibir

-The Russian conquest of Siberia began in July 1580 when some 540 Cossacks under Yermak Timofeyevich invaded the territory of the Voguls, subjects to Kuchum Khan, ruler of the Sibir Khanate.
+The Russian conquest of Siberia began in July 1581 when some 540 Cossacks under Yermak Timofeyevich invaded the territory of the Voguls, subjects to Kuchum Khan, ruler of the Sibir Khanate.
 They were accompanied by some Lithuanian and German mercenaries and prisoners of war.
 Throughout 1581, this force traversed the territory known as Yugra and subdued Vogul and Ostyaks towns.
 At this time, they also captured a tax collector of Kuchum Khan.

 Following a series of Tatar raids in retaliation against the Russian advance, Yermak's forces prepared for a campaign to take Qashliq, the Siberian capital.
 The force embarked in May 1582.
 After a three-day battle on the banks of the Irtysh River, Yermak was victorious against a combined force of Kuchum Khan and six allied Tatar princes.
 On 29 June, the Cossack forces were attacked by the Tatars but again repelled them.

 Throughout September 1582, the Khan gathered his forces for a defense of Qashliq.
 A horde of Siberian Tatars, Voguls, and Ostyaks massed at Mount Chyuvash to defend against invading Cossacks.
 On 1 October, a Cossack attempt to storm the Tatar fort at Mount Chyuvash was held off.
 On 23 October, the Cossacks attempted to storm the Tatar fort at Mount Chyuvash for a fourth time when the Tatars counterattacked.
 More than a hundred Cossacks were killed, but their gunfire forced a Tatar retreat and allowed the capture of two Tatar cannons.
 The forces of the Khan retreated, and Yermak entered Qashliq on 26 October.